liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 There are two ways of creating a display page.
 You can use a *Content Display Page* template, which automatically creates everything you need, or you can create one manually.
-The Content Display Page template is found under *Page Templates* in the Portal section of the Control Panel.
+The Content Display Page template is found under *Page Templates* in the Sites section of the Control Panel.

 To create a display page manually, add an Asset Publisher to a page.
 Then make it the Default Asset Publisher for the page.
 This defines this Asset Publisher